-Well known Canadian pot producer CannTrust saw a sharp decline in their share price following news that some of their product grown in unlicensed rooms had been shipped out of their Niagara facility.
+Well known Canadian pot producer CannTrust (TSX:TRST) saw a sharp decline in their share price following news that some of their product grown in unlicensed rooms had been shipped out of their Niagara facility.

 Health inspectors showed up unannounced at the Niagara facility in June and have requested a formal response from CannTrust by mid-July on how exactly the unlicensed production took place.